> Tempering

 D. SNOWFLAKE.ACCOUNT_USAGE.GRANTS_TO_USERS

-Why C: LOGIN_HISTORY records every authentication attempt and includes FIRST_AUTHENTICATION_FACTOR (PASSWORD, SAML_ASSERTION, OAUTH_ACCESS_TOKEN, RSA_KEYPAIR…) and SECOND_AUTHENTICATION_FACTOR (DUO, TOTP, WEBAUTHN, or null).
+Why C: LOGIN_HISTORY records every authentication attempt.
+It includes FIRST_AUTHENTICATION_FACTOR (PASSWORD, SAML_ASSERTION, OAUTH_ACCESS_TOKEN, RSA_KEYPAIR…) and SECOND_AUTHENTICATION_FACTOR (DUO, TOTP, WEBAUTHN, or null).
 Filtering for first_authentication_factor = 'PASSWORD' AND second_authentication_factor IS NULL surfaces exactly the single-factor password logins the admin is looking for.
 This is the standard pre-deprecation audit query.

 Why not A: QUERY_HISTORY records SQL execution, not authentication events.
-A user who logged in but never ran a query won’t appear there.
+A user who logged in but never ran a query will not appear there.

 Why not B: SESSIONS shows active sessions but does not expose which authentication method opened each one.